Aantrreksh/sql-query/sqlref/sql_reference.md

 |2018|null   |800   |
 |2018|1      |400   |
 |2018|2      |400   |
-{: caption="Table 9.
-Query result for the example "rollup sales data on a quarter by year basis, a yearly basis, a quarterly year-independent basis, and a grand total"." caption-side="bottom"}
+{: caption="Query result for the example "rollup sales data on a quarter by year basis, a yearly basis, a quarterly year-independent basis, and a grand total"." caption-side="bottom"}

 With a GROUPING SETS grouping, an extension to the *group by* clause, you can explicitly specify the grouping sets of interest.
 In other words, the ROLLUP and the CUBE groupings are shortcuts for common grouping-set use cases.